-1. Licensing, Continuing Education Committee

-The Committee proposes policies and standards regarding chiropractic colleges, doctors of chiropractic, satellite offices, corporation registration, and continuing education providers and courses.
+1. Licensing, Continuing Education and Public Relations Committee The Committee proposes policies and standards regarding chiropractic colleges, doctors of chiropractic, satellite offices, corporation registration, and continuing education providers and courses.
+The Committee also develops strategies to communicate with the public through various forms of media.